-Extrafinancial risk Description Mitigation policies and actions KPIs Food waste Food waste policy No KPI practices resulting in high levels of food wastage Environmental policy Good management practices (GMPs)
+Extrafinancial risk Description Mitigation policies and actions KPIs Food waste Inadequate food management processes and Food waste policy No KPI wastage Environmental policy Good management practices (GMPs)

 Organic waste which is also referred to as wet waste is material that is biodegradable and comes from either a plant or an animal.
 It includes vegetable and fruit debris, shells, bones and unused food.
 When organic waste is dumped in landfill, it undergoes anaerobic decomposition and generates methane.
 When released into the atmosphere, methane is 25 times more potent as a greenhouse gas than carbon dioxide.